bigskysoftware/htmx/www/essays/hypermedia-driven-applications.md

 * The front end of the feature is specified entirely in `hx-` declarative attributes, directly in HTML
 * The interaction with the server is done via HTTP and HTML: an HTTP request is sent, HTML is returned and inserted into the DOM

-## The Place of Scripting In An MDA
+## The Place of Scripting In An HDA

 [Code-On-Demand](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_7) is an optional constraint of the original REST-ful architecture of the web.